oskip0906/Mailbot-Gsuite-MCP-Client/README.md

 1.  **Prerequisites**:
     - Google Cloud credentials configured in `server/` for `mcp-gsuite`.
 See [this link](https://github.com/MarkusPfundstein/mcp-gsuite).
-    - In the `app/` directory, create a file named `.env` with the following contents
+    - In the root directory, create a file named `.env` with the following contents

      ```dotenv
      LLM_API_KEY="YOUR_GEMINI_API_KEY"